Lean Enterprise Institute Logo

 By Karen Gaudet and Jonathan Katz

-How Haven Hot Chicken drove out waste and launched a successful restaurant during a pandemic.
+Haven Hot Chicken used lean thinking and practices to launch a successful restaurant during a pandemic.

-The founders credit kaizen events, which included the use of various problem-solving tools — such as spaghetti diagrams, customer order time studies, and value-stream mapping — for helping the Haven Hot Chicken team understand bottlenecks and waste that impacted productivity and the customer experience.
+The founders credit kaizen events and various problem-solving tools — such as spaghetti diagrams, customer order time studies, and value-stream mapping — for helping the Haven Hot Chicken team understand bottlenecks and waste that impacted productivity and the customer experience.

-Initially, they used a series of trial runs at local restaurants and bars called pop-up events as an opportunity to examine and refine processes that were critical to the operation’s early success.
+Initially, they used a series of trial runs at local restaurants and bars called pop-up events to examine and refine processes critical to the operation’s early success.
 It was around this time, in 2019, that the Haven Hot Chicken team learned about the lean problem-solving concept of kaizen.

 “This was a transformative moment for the business,” says Etkin Tekin, cofounder of Haven Hot Chicken.
 “After that moment, we had a fundamental shift in our strategy and operations and focused toward strong execution of our concept.”